 A They can, although due to the health problems and risks of putting a small pet under anesthetic, we highly recommend against it, and should only be used as a last resort.

 Q. My Degus keep fighting!
 What can I do?

 A. Please refer to the fighting guide, and if all else fails, they may have to be separated

 Q. Does a Degu have to live with other Degus, or can I move it in with one of my other pets?

-A. Degus should only live with other Degus, any other living arrangements will result in deadly fights over territory, and incompatibility due to different sleeping patterns, dietary requirements and other factors.
+A. Degus should only live with other Degus, any other living arrangements will result in violent fights over territory, and incompatibility due to different sleeping patterns, dietary requirements, and other factors.

 Q. One of my Degus died, and the other looks very lonely now.. is it possible to introduce a new Degu to the cage?

 A. It certainly is!
 See our new introductions guide for more information.
 You should never let a Degu live alone, and despite difficulties in introducing new pets, every effort should be made